-Windows 7 Training: How to Move and Re-size the Windows Taskbar
+How to Move and Resize the Taskbar in Windows 7

 You can customize the Windows desktop environment to suit your needs and create an efficient and organized workspace.
 You can move the Windows Taskbar to any side of the desktop that you want.
 It is placed at the bottom of the screen by default, but you can easily move it or resize it if needed.
 Let’s look at how you can control the appearance of the Windows Taskbar.